mkcomer/microsoft-challenge/README.md

 # MK Comer - Microsoft Take Home Engineering Challenge

 The Taxi API allows us to filter cab data on a local postgres database containing some populated cab data.
 The taxi-api and postgres database can be built and run locally using maven and docker.
-Additionally, to test the API, there is a python script that populates the local postgres database as well as a test script that tests the taxi-api.
-Please follow instructions below.
+Additionally, to test the API, there is a provided python script to populate the local postgres database and a test script which tests the taxi-api based on various query parameters.
+Please follow instructions below to build, run and test this code.

 Tools & Frameworks: Maven, Docker, Tomcat, Java, Jersey, Hibernate, Postgres, Python (pandas, psycopg2, sqlalchemy, requests)

 Services: Taxi API  & Postgres Database

-High-level instructions: First build the taxi API docker images.
-Then run the docker-compose script to spin up the taxi API and postgres database.
-To test, run the provided python scripts that populate the db and hit the provided APIs.

 #Building the Taxi API:
 Tools needed: Docker & Maven